 Forward Theater Company has a unique three-branch organizational structure, created to reflect our core belief in the importance of communication and maintaining a balance between the artistic choices and financial health of our company.

+The first branch is our administrative staff which is responsible for the daily operations of the theater.
+The second branch is our board of directors which is responsible for financial oversight of FTC and long-term fiscal planning.
 The third branch is our advisory company, made up of local professional theater artists, which is responsible for guiding FTC’s long-term artistic plans.

 Our bylaws have mandated paths of communication between these three branches and a system of checks and balances to keep FTC strong, focused on our artistic role in the community and fiscally responsible.

 Alex Moskoff handles bookkeeping, maintains FTC's database, and manages the office.
 He has a Bachelor's degree in legal studies (and studied film and television) at the University of Wisconsin, Madison.
 Most recently, Alex was a production accountant at Warner Bros.
 Television in Los Angeles, where he also worked in the finance and post-production departments.
-A native Madisonian, Alex just moved back to the area with his fiancee, a professional chef/baker.
+A native Madisonian, Alex recently moved back to the area with his wife, a professional chef/baker.